asleepace/csa/README.md

 # Cryptographically Secure Algorithm

-The following algorithm is not cryptographically secure (yet) and should not be used where security is paramount.
+The following algorithm is not cryptographically secure (yet) and <b>should not</b> be used where security is paramount.